Curious about new staircase costs? Find out how much you can expect to pay to replace your old staircase

 Do I need planning permission to change stairs?

-But there are building regulations that a staircase should adhere to.
-Typically a standard staircase will adhere to building regulations.
+But there are building regulations that a staircase must comply with.
+Typically, a standard staircase complies with building regulations.

 If you’re looking for a new staircase make sure to check out our modern staircase ideas and staircase lighting ideas.
 If you are thinking of adding carpet to your stairs check out our How to measure carpet for stairs guide.